eberhab/m20/emulation_with_mame.md

     D0 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  - pcos20f.img
     D1 01 01 01 01 01 01 01 01 01 01 01 01 01 01 01  - pcos20h.img (Converted by MAME from *.imd)

-MAME seems to be way more forgiving concerning the FM track than the original machine.
-When writing the images back to floppy one has to be more careful.
+Bios 1 seems to be more forgiving concerning booting different FM tracks than Bios versions 2.
+When writing the images back to floppy to be used in a real machine with fixed Bios, one has to be more careful.
 Ideally the original FM track should be used, if it is not available one should try to use one from a matching PCOS version.
 (E.g. the german games/ demo disk does not boot on the original machine with the restored FM track from pcos102, but it does so with an FM track from another pcos20h from e.g. one of the oliword images).

 ### Compiling MAME from source and running older versions